NVHarikaVIT/NVHarikaVIT/README.md

-- 👋 Hi, I’m @NVHarikaVIT
+- 👋 Hi, I’m Nune Venkata Harika.
 - 👀 I’m interested in coding and learning new tech concepts
 - 🌱 I’m currently learning R, MySQL, Python to set a career in Data Analytics
 - 💞️ I’m looking to collaborate on different platforms to showcase my skills and enhance my problem solving skills